 Curtain rods can be mounted on the walls or in the ceiling, and the curtain rod holder position can be adjusted, allowing curtains to hang close to the window, or farther out.
 Explore our curtain rods and our curtain triple track rails, wires, and double rod sets and find your perfect solution.

-For example, try moving your pencil marks outwards for a few inches, both in width and height.
-If you then hang your curtains on the side of the window, while making sure they cover the frames, that will create an illusion that makes your window appear bigger.
+With those perfectly measured pencil markings around your windows, it’s time to get creative.
+The way you use your curtains to frame your window can affect your entire interior.
+For example, you can try moving your pencil marks outwards a few inches, both in width and height.
+If you then hang your curtains on the side of the window, while making sure they cover the frames, it will create an illusion that makes your window appear bigger.
 Much in the same way, placing the pole too close to your window's top edge will make the window appear smaller.

-Now, the height and width of the pole's placement will of course decide the measurements of your curtains as well.
+The height and width of the pole's placement will of course decide the measurements of your curtains as well.
 The longer the rod, the more fabric you’ll need.
 That goes for the height too.
 Therefore, make sure your curtain rod can handle the weight of your curtains.
 If they’re too heavy, you might need extra brackets to support it all.